The Client’s Role in NC Personal Injury Cases

 Compliance with medical treatment and keeping your scheduled appointments goes a long way towards strengthening your personal injury case.
 It is also important to keep your attorney informed of your accident-related medical treatment.
 Keeping your attorney well informed of your treatment, change in medical condition, lost time from work will help prevent delays in gathering information for a final settlement demand.
 In addition, you should always notify your attorney with updated information about a change in circumstances that requires you to relocate or obtain another telephone number.
 You do not want any delays in receiving information about your personal injury case, if your attorney is unable to locate or contact you.

 Your attorney makes the legal decisions about what to do in your case.
 However, your case is not going to have much value when you do not put forth the required effort.
 A team has more than one player and works together to achieve one goal.
 We want to be part of your winning team at The Bishop Law Firm regarding your personal injury claim.
-Please give us a call today, 919-615-3095.
+We represent Personal Injury clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
+Give us a call today, 919-615-3095.